wpmk2/mini-birds-related/README.md

     - if the sighting has been confirmed or not

 We will need to:
-  * Add a Bird and User model
+  * Add a User model
+  * Add a Bird object to be exported to our Sighting Model
   * Refactor our Sighting model
-  * Create endpoints for Bird and User CRUD operations
+  * Create endpoints for User CRUD operations
   * Adjust our endpoints that work with the Sighting model to the new data structure and populate requirements

 ## Step 1: Understanding our Data Structure